Spring is officially here!

 I would like to thank those parents who send their child to school and on time every day.
 Our attendance rate continues to be up .9% from the 2014-2015 school year.
 However, it is declining and our current rate is only 90.5%.
 The district goal is 95.0%.
 School begins at 7:35 a.m. and ends at 2:35 p.m.
 Please ensure your child is in school and on time daily.

 Additionally, as an educational organization, we are committed to your child’s learning; however, we cannot do this without your help!
 Please make sure your child reads at least 30 minutes and completes his/her homework each day.

-Franklin will be recognized as a top performing school in academics, athletics, and other student activities.
-As we strive for excellence, we are moving from Good to
+Finally, as a staff, we will continue to work hard to make certain that Benjamin Franklin is recognized as a top performing school in academics, athletics, and other student activities.
+As we strive for excellence, we are becoming GREAT and We Are Defying Gravity!

 Katrina F. Fisher